chernolab/ASpli_SM/Synthetic/README.md

-# Supplementary material for ASpli2 paper
+# Supplementary material for ASpli paper

 ## Synthetic dataset
 ### Folders
 - BAMs     : BAM files of the synthetic dataset (292 Mb)
 - SimuData : Parameters and results of the simulated synthetic dataset
-- ASpliRun : ASpli2 pre-computed analysis of the synthetic dataset (includes html event report)
+- ASpliRun : ASpli pre-computed analysis of the synthetic dataset (includes html event report)
 - others   : Analysis of LeafCutter, MAJIQ and rMATS
 - paperFigs: Folder where figures produced by the `run-comparison.R` script will be stored